pianoroll/SUPRA/midi-spec/index.md

 will increase the effective length of holes after bridging has been removed.
 After these two steps have been done, the dynamics of each register are modeled and applied to the velocities of the sounding notes.
-Typically the expression tracks (tracks 3 and 4 will be removed from the final expression MIDI file), so there are usually 3 MIDI tracks in the expression MIDI files:
+Typically the expression tracks (tracks 3 and 4 will be removed from the final expressive MIDI file), so there are usually 3 MIDI tracks in the expressive MIDI files:

 <ul>
 <li> Track 0: tempo indications and metadata parameters.</li>